 When you think about Creativity, what springs into your head?
+What is Creativity exactly?
 Does my question encourage you to think of names of great artists, engineers, philosophers or technologists?

 The more down to earth amongst you might like to tell me about your father whose home-brewed beer was ‘extraordinary’ or your grandmother who filled her house with culinary delights whenever you visited.